storatus/react-education-app/README.md

 ### Setup

 In order to use the web app you need to register for the Google cloud storage API.
-Please visit `https://console.cloud.google.com` for registering.
+Please visit the `<a href="https://console.cloud.google.com" target="_blank"> website  </a>` for registering.
-You will also need an gCloud API key which you can get here `https://cloud.google.com/iam/docs/creating-managing-service-account-keys`.
+You will also need an gCloud API key which you can get `<a href="https://cloud.google.com/iam/docs/creating-managing-service-account-keys" target="_blank"> here  </a>`.

 - Please go to `storage.json` and put your gCloud data accordingly
 - In `server/config.js` please change the following data: